Canagliflozin Overview Canagliflozin is a medicine used to help control blood sugar levels in adults with type 2 diabetes. It works by helping your kidneys remove extra sugar through your urine. Doctors often prescribe it along with other diabetes medicines and a healthy diet and exercise plan to he

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with canagliflozin:
+Check interactions with Canagliflozin:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.